Navigate the world of ISBNs, barcodes, and metadata to ensure your book is properly cataloged worldwide.

 Do You Really Need One?

-If you are exclusively publishing an eBook on Amazon Kindle Direct Publishing (KDP), Amazon will assign you a free ASIN (Amazon Standard Identification Number), and an ISBN is not strictly required.
-However, if you plan to sell physical copies (paperback or hardcover) in brick-and-mortar stores, distribute to libraries, or sell on other platforms like Apple Books or Barnes & Noble, you absolutely must have an ISBN.
+If you are exclusively publishing an eBook on Amazon Kindle Direct Publishing (KDP), Amazon will assign you a free ASIN (Amazon Standard Identification Number), and an ISBN is not strictly required on that platform.
+However, if you plan to sell physical copies in brick-and-mortar stores, distribute to libraries, sell on other platforms like Apple Books or Barnes and Noble, or establish yourself as a professional publishing entity, you absolutely must have an ISBN.
+Many authors start without one and later discover the significant limitations this creates as they try to expand their distribution.

 Free vs. Paid ISBNs